ECTS

 Description

-This course develops Cauchy theory for functions of one complex variable, and introduces the notions of conformal representation, fundamental group and coverings.
+This course develops Cauchy's theory for functions of a complex variable and introduces the concepts of conformal representation, fundamental group, and coverings.

 Objectives